Skip to main content

 Submissions

 The MacLaren’s exhibitions feature work by contemporary Canadian artists in all stages of their careers, especially artists of regional interest.
-Programmes elucidate concerns around the expanding city of Barrie, the unique landscape of Simcoe County and local histories, fostering links between out exhibitions and our audiences.
-They also explore the role of language in contemporary visual arts, highlighting the cultural legacy of our building as Barrie’s first public library.
-In shaping the artistic programme, the curators regularly present exhibitions using artworks from the MacLaren’s Permanent Collection and develop exhibitions that support, reflect and animate the Collection, making it an accessible, relevant and meaningful resource.
+Programs elucidate concerns around the expanding city of Barrie, the unique landscape of Simcoe County and local histories, fostering links between our exhibitions and our audiences.
+In shaping the artistic program, the curators regularly present exhibitions using artworks from the MacLaren’s Permanent Collection and develop exhibitions that support, reflect, and animate the collection, making it an accessible, relevant and meaningful resource.

 Please note that the Carnegie gallery is an event space with large windows, limiting the type of exhibitions suitable for this space.
 If you are interested in using this space, please confirm suitability with the curator prior to submitting your proposal.